OFFIS-DAI/mango/docs/source/tutorial.rst

 ``self.context.send_message``.

 We first create the ``Ping`` role, which has to periodically send out its messages.
-We can use mangos scheduling API to handle this for us via the ``schedule_periodic_tasks`` function.
+We can use mango's scheduling API to handle this for us via the ``schedule_periodic_tasks`` function.
 This takes a coroutine to execute and a time interval.
 Whenever the time interval runs out the coroutine is triggered.
 With the scheduling API you can also run tasks at specific times.
 For a full overview we refer to the documentation.